P-p-H-d/mlib/README.md

 * a M\*LIB container: the OPLIST of the used container,
 * other things: you need to provide a custom OPLIST to your type.

-Note: The precise exported methods of the Oplist depend of the version of the C language used.
+Note: The precise exported methods of the OPLIST depend of the version of the used C language.
 Typically, in C11 mode, the M\_DEFAULT\_OPLIST exports all needed methods to handle generic input/output of int/floats (using \_Generic) whereas it is not possible in C99 mode.